RedisLabs/redislabs-docs/content/rs/databases/redis-on-flash/_index.md

 ### Cloud environments

-When running on a cloud environment:  - flash memory should be on the ephemeral SSDs of the cloud instance
+When running in a cloud environment:
+- Flash memory is on the ephemeral SSDs of the cloud instance.
-- persistent database storage should be network attached, (e.g AWS EBS.
-For AWS)
+- Persistent database storage needs to be network attached (for example, AWS EBS for AWS).

 {{<note>}}
 We specifically recommend "[Storage Optimized I3 - High I/O Instances](https://aws.amazon.com/ec2/instance-types/#storage-optimized)" because of the performance of NVMe for flash memory. {{</note>}}